-LOSS REPORTING V.
+V. LOSS REPORTING

-The Contractor must notify the State's Privacy Officer, Information Security Office and Program Manager of any Security Incidents and Breaches within two (2) hours of the time that the Contractor learns of their occurrence.
+The Contractor must notify the State's Privacy Officer and Security Officer of any Security Incidents and Breaches immediately, at the email addresses provided in Section VI.

 The Contractor must further handle and report Incidents and Breaches involving PHI in accordance with the agency's documented Incident Handling and Breach Notification procedures and in accordance with 42 C.F.R. §§ 431.300 - 306.
-In addition to, and notwithstanding.
-Contractor's compliance with all applicable obligations and procedures, Contractor's procedures must also address how the Contractor will:
+In addition to, and notwithstanding, Contractor's compliance with all applicable obligations and procedures, Contractor's procedures must also address how the Contractor will:

-1. Identify Incidents:

-- 2. Determine if personally identifiable information is involved in Incidents; - Report suspected or confirmed Incidents as required in this Exhibit or P-37; - 4.
+- 1. Identify Incidents; - 2.
+Determine if personally identifiable information is involved in Incidents; - 3.
+Report suspected or confirmed Incidents as required in this Exhibit or P-37; - 4.
 Identify and convene a core response group to determine the risk level of Incidents and determine risk-based responses to Incidents; and